 What is a Tropical Sangria?

 In a small saucepot, stir the sugar and water together.
-Bring this mixture up to a simmer over medium heat, occasionally stirring, until the sugar dissolves.
+Bring this mixture to a simmer over medium heat, occasionally stirring until the sugar dissolves.
 This will only take 1-2 minutes.
 Once the sugar dissolves, turn the stove off and remove the pot to a cool surface.
 Allow the simple syrup to cool in the pot, or pour it into a bottle and, once cool, store it in the fridge for up to one week.

 Add the peach schnapps to the pitcher with the simple syrup.

-Anywho, add the passoã to the pitcher.
+Add the passoã to the pitcher.

-If you don’t have Licor 43, you can replace it with more peach schnapps or more of the Cointreau (below).
 Add the Licor 43 to the pitcher with the others.

 Rum is not a traditional ingredient in tropical sangria.
-It is, however, a traditional ingredient in the tropics, especially in Puerto Rico.
-So, why not?
+However, it is a traditional ingredient in the tropics, especially in Puerto Rico.
+If you don’t have rum, use tequila blanco (they also serve that in the tropics) or vodka.
+Vodka isn’t tropical, but it works.

 Add this to the pitcher.

+Add the guava nectar to the pitcher.
 Guava is a very common fruit in the tropics.
-It’s sweet and sour, and its nectar is on the thicker side, similar to pear juice.
-If you don’t have guava nectar (or can’t find it), use passion fruit juice, soursop (guanabana), mango nectar, or more pineapple juice.
+It’s sweet and sour, and its nectar is thicker, similar to pear juice.

 Lime juice adds a tartness that balances out the rest of the sweeter tastes in this tropical sangria.
-As a result, be sure to use fresh lime juice in this recipe.
+Because of that, I recommend only using fresh lime juice in this recipe.
+Add the juice of one large lime to the rest of the ingredients.

 Add the wine to the pitcher.